PHI - PROPORTION, (DIS)HARMONY AND IDENTITY

 FORTHCOMING CONGRESSES (provisional themes, dates of Congress and submission of full papers):

-2021 - Creating through Mind and Emotions - Kazimierz Pulaski University of Technology and Humanities, Radom, Poland (October 5th to 8th); CFP (full papers): 1st October 2020 to 31st January 2021.
+2022 - Creation, Transformation and Metamorphose - Kazimierz Pulaski University of Technology and Humanities, Radom, Poland (October); CFP (full papers): October 1st, 2021 to January 31st, 2022.

 The Centro de Investigação em Arquitectura Urbanismo e Design da Faculdade de Arquitectura da Universidade de Lisboa (CIAUD); CHAM - Centre for the Humanities – Universidade Nova de Lisboa – Faculdade de Ciências Sociais e Humanas – Universidade dos Açores welcome all colleagues and Universities to join us to exchange information and ideas.